AutoCAD is the pre-eminent computer aided design (CAD) package.

 Please note that our courses currently use AutoCAD 2017.
 Recent versions of AutoCAD are very similar.
 Anyone using AutoCAD 2013 or later will find very few differences with the 2017 version.

 We are obviously very happy to explain these are we go through the course.
 See here for full details of the differences between versions.

 Our instructors are focused on making you a faster and more relaxed AutoCAD user.

 They are deliberately very practical and hands-on.
 We believe that practical skills are developed through practice and so our instructors will give you multiple exercises to complete during your class.

-Our training courses are very practical and hands on.
-We believe that practical skills are developed though practicing the learning points that your have been taught.
-In this way we ensure that our delegates leave with a thorough knowledge and understanding of how to use AutoCAD and also the practical experience in using the software which allows them to confidently put that knowledge into practice.
+We choose our exercises very carefully to ensure that they focus on the key learning points of each session.
+That way you leave with a thorough knowledge and understanding of how to use AutoCAD and also the practical experience in using the software which allows them to confidently put that knowledge into practice.

 It’s ability to visualise and render 2D and 3D models and designs is unrivalled.
-When used in conjunction with a 3D printer it’s designs can be printed out directly, making it an incredibly powerful tool.
+When used in conjunction with a 3D printer its designs can be printed out directly, making it an incredibly powerful tool.